 Your Questions, Answered: Finding the Right Support for Your Wellbeing

 Starting therapy can feel like stepping into the unknown.
 You may be wondering what to expect, how it works, or whether it could make a difference for what you’re going through.
-For some people, therapy is a way to navigate a specific challenge such as infertility, grief, or the transition into menopause or perimenopause.
-For others, it’s about personal growth, learning new skills, and building on the strengths they already have.
+People come to therapy for many different reasons.
+For some, it’s support through a specific challenge such as infertility, perimenopause, grief, or life transitions.
+For others, it’s about personal growth, self-understanding, and building on the strengths they already carry.

 Whatever has brought you here, it’s natural to have questions.
 Below, we’ve answered some of the most common ones we hear from clients, to help give you a clearer sense of how we might work together and what the process can look like.